Susquehanna’s in-person Merit Badge College is returning in 2024!

 State-of-the-art instructional labs and expert Penn College faculty will enable Scouts to earn up to three different merit badges during this one-day event.
-Scouts can select from 21 merit badges, including three badges not offered previously (Metalwork, Search & Rescue, and Textile).
+Scouts can select from 20 merit badges, including Metalwork, Search & Rescue, and back this year – Programming!

 Registration Fee is $50.00

 Please read all the following before registering for the event.
 The link to register is at the bottom of this page.

 Note: Consider prior to registration – When selecting merit badges to take during the event, pay attention to the number of sessions required for the merit badge (one, two, or three) and the specific sessions that the merit badge is offered.
 Also, pay attention to the limits on capacity for a merit badge, especially those offered only once during the event.